 The projects continued in alternate years supporting an overseas project in odd years and a UK project in even years.
 This included charity work in Africa and Asia, beds for a local hospice and other UK charities.
 In 1997 three UK charities were supported equally including the Southampton disabled basketball team and the proposed new church in west Reading.

 The church celebrated Harvest on 25th September, with our supper the evening before.
 During the harvest service money raised through the "Grow Your Talents" scheme was dedicated.
 Money raised supported our two charity projects: the school in Rabare, Kenya, and the women's training fellowship at Chiaquelane, Mozambique.
 Other events throughout 2005 also supported these projects, such as our Spring Fair and Christmas Craft Fairs, and concerts such as "The Perfect Day Concert" in July and that on 10th December with Berkshire Young Musicians and the New Elizabethan Singers.
+The total also included money from two bequests.

 The charity project being supported by the church was Christian Community Action (CCA), who provide furniture and fittings for needy members of Reading's population.
 There was a visit to their Oxford Road shop and warehouse on Friday 3rd March 2006; progress was seen in recovery from their arson attack.
 The annual model railway day was on April 23rd 2006 (and raised some £70).
 The Spring Fair was on Saturday 13th May 2006.
 The various stalls, music, games, refreshments and so on raised over £1000 for CCA.
 We had a concert by the Reading Male Voice Choir with soloist Lori Tingay on Saturday 9th December 2006 in aid of CCA, which raised about £600.
 The project continues to raise money for CCA in 2007 as they settle into their new warehouse home.
 The Line Dancing Evening on 17th February 2007 raised £125 and the Pancake Evening on 20th February 2007 raised £175 and our Spring Fair raised over £1100.
 More than £6500 was raised over the two years.
 If anyone has good used furniture they do not need, then contact CCA, who can collect.
+In addition we also raise money for other uses; in 2006 it was for a new organ.

 The charity project we supported in 2008 was Compassion who promote sponsoring the education of children overseas.
 Steve McTegert from Compassion UK visited our morning service on 13th January and introduced their work.
 The child we are supporting is Suellen Feliciano aged 10 from Brazil.
 The Spring Fair on 10th May raised £840 for the project and more was raised at the Banner Dedication service on the 11th May.
 Another £160 was raised at the after fair sale at the Pagoda in Woodley Precinct.
 The young people's car wash raised more.
 The concert by Reading Male Voice Choir and St. Joseph's School in December raised £#163;790.
 The total raised was £3685.